gautamraj8044/PDF-Document-Processing-and-QA-Bot/readme.md

 6. `GET /history/{session_id}`

 `/query` also works before a PDF is uploaded.
 In that case the router falls back to general chat.

+## Configuration Notes

+- `QDRANT_URL` defaults to `http://localhost:6333`.
+- `DATABASE_URL` should point to a reachable database if you want persistent auth data.
+- `POSTGRES_URL` is supported for older environments, but it should not be the primary setting in new setups.
+- `JWT_SECRET_KEY` should be changed before any real deployment.

 ## Example Query